 9) Visualize a Peaceful Scene: Close your eyes and visualize a serene and peaceful scene.
 Whether it’s a beach at sunset or a quiet forest, this mental imagery can help shift your focus away from stressors.

-10) Use Aromatherapy: Incorporate aromatherapy by diffusing calming scents like lavender or eucalyptus in your bedroom.
-The gentle aroma can create a soothing atmosphere conducive to sleep.
+10) Use Aromatherapy: Use calming scents like lavender or eucalyptus in your bedroom to create a soothing environment..

 Alcohol’s Disruptive Dance with Sleep: